-C. MIMO for OAM-multiplexed UAV platforms under atmospheric turbulence effects distances increase and weather conditions become worse.
+The atmospheric turbulence might not degrade much the performance of OAM-multiplexed UAV platforms under a clean weather condition and over a short distance.
+However, the effects of atmospheric turbulence would be more significant as transmission distances increase and weather conditions become worse.
 Due to the stronger distortion induced by the atmospheric turbulence, the received signal carried on a particular OAM mode may include larger power of signals leaked from other channels.